timothymeyers/NoOpsAccelerator/docs/wiki/training/labs/docs/9_Create_GitHub_Action_Policy.md

 # NoOps Accelerator Labs
-## Module: NoOps - Lab - Create GitHub Action for NoOps Policy
+## Module: NoOps - Lab - Create GitHub Action for NoOps Policy as Code
 ### Lab Manual
 **Conditions and Terms of Use**